soonick/soonick.github.io/_drafts/2021-12-08-managing-kubernetes-applications-with-helm.md

         name: echo-server
 ```

-The file is a pretty standard Kubernetes manifest file, except for the `replicas: {{ .Values.replicaCount }}`.
+The file is a pretty standard Kubernetes manifest file, except for the `{% raw %}replicas: {{ .Values.replicaCount }}{% endraw %}`.
 This line will replace the template part with the `replicaCount` from our `values.yaml` file.

-Before we can start using our Chart, we need the Helm CLI.
+Before we can use our Chart, we need the Helm CLI.

 ## Helm CLI